220110-Java-React-Enterprise/Team-A-New/README.md

 * Get all registered Users Information
 * Get one user info
 * Delete a user
+* Update a user
+* All CRUD: Create, Read, Update and Delete

 I had built the ORM and persistence and the Web Servlet which uses the ORM to persist the data to the database.